 What is it all about?

-Even when we were 12 days past our due date and went in to hospital to be induced, we didn’t think about having a c-section.
-It was only when labour never progressed all weekend and we got to late Monday Morning, when the word C-Section was mentioned by the doctors.
-At that point all I was concerned about was getting baby girl out safely.
+Even when we were 12 days past our due date and went into the hospital to be induced, we didn’t think about having a c-section.
+It was only when labour never progressed all weekend and we got to late Monday Morning when the word C-Section was mentioned by the doctors.
+At that point, all I was concerned about was getting baby girl out safely.
 My husband and I were both tired and we just wanted her in my arms.

 The recovery is hard.
 I found it hard to walk without tearing open my stitches, found it hard to lift baby girl out of her crib in the middle of the night, and found it hard not being able to drive for 6 weeks….